Myrmecia potteri

 Myrmecia potteri is an Australian ant which belongs to the genus Myrmecia.
 This species is native to Australia.
-Myrmecia potteri is mainly distributed and commonly observed in the eastern states of Australia.
+Myrmecia potteri is reportedly distributed in the eastern states of Australia.
+Only two confirmed specimens exist.

 The size for a worker Myrmecia potteri is around 12-13 millimetres long.
 It is primarily black.
 Mandibles, antennae, legs, and several other features are brown.
 The tarsi is a lighter and more yellowish-brown colour.